jeffchi/secure-build-cli/README.md

 ibmcloud plugin install hpvs
 ```

+Note: Update the IBM Cloud CLI if it is installed already.

 2. Log in to IBM Cloud by using either an API key, or the Single Sign On (SSO) authentication.
 See [Getting started with the IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) for more details.

-3. Configure the `sbs-config.json` file with client certificates using one of the following options.
+3. Configure the `sbs-config.json` file with certificates by using one of the following options.
    1. Use build.py to create certificate-authority (CA) and client certificates which are used for secure communication from your client script to the SBS instance.
       ```buildoutcfg
       ./build.py create-client-cert --env <path>/sbs-config.json
       ```
       After you execute above command, a directory is generated that looks like this: `.SBContainer-9ab033ad-5da1-4c4e-8eae-ca8c468dbbcc.d`.
-      You can notice that two parameters "UUID" and "SECRET", are added to the `sbs-config.json` file.
+      You will notice that two parameters "UUID" and "SECRET", are added to the `sbs-config.json` file.
       UUID is used along with the container name where the generated certificates are stored.
-      SECRET holds a randomly generated value, which needs to be preserved safely, used to deal with a state image of SBS.
+      SECRET holds a randomly generated value, which needs to be preserved safely, and is used to deal with the state image of SBS.
 Continue to step #4.
       Note:-
       - Follow the best practices of certificate management.
       - The CA certificate should not be compromised or revoked.
       - Third-party certificates are not supported.

    2. Use your own certificate-authority (CA) and client certificates.
       1. Go to the CLI directory.
 If it is located at `~/git`, run the following command:
          ```
          cd ~/git/secure-build-cli
          ```
       2. Add the following path names to the  `sbs-config.json` file.
          Note that the `server-csr.pem` and `server-cert.pem` do not exist as yet.
-If the `./sbs-keys` directory doesn’t exist, you can create one by using the command `mkdir ./sbs-keys`.
+If the `./sbs-keys` directory does not exist, you can create one by using the command `mkdir ./sbs-keys`.
          ```
          "CAPATH": "Path to CA certificate",
          "CAKEYPATH": "Path to CA key",